mwvgroup/Pitt-Google-Broker/README.md

 > conda deactivate  # Exit the environment
 ```

 This project also relies on dependencies that are not written in Python.
-These have been Dockerized for convenience, but you will need to download [Docker](https://docs.docker.com/install/) (scroll down to the *Supported platforms* section)
+These have been Dockerized for convenience and don't require any dedicated installation.
+However, you will need to download [Docker](https://docs.docker.com/install/) (Click the link and scroll down to the *Supported platforms* section)